Evidence of Student Learning

 National Survey of Student Engagement (NSSE)

 Our results from the National Survey of Student Engagement (NSSE) have indicated patterns of engagement that help support student learning and some areas for improvement.
-It is difficult to capture the richness of this data set but university staff and faculty are presented with the reports and seek to use them as guide to process or program refinements.
+It is difficult to capture the richness of this data set but university staff and instructors are presented with the reports and seek to use them as guide to process or program refinements.
 See below for a selection of our results.
-Note that UWL, along with our peer UW Comprehensive Universities, administer the NSSE on a three year cycle, most recently in Spring 2023.
+Note that UWL, along with our peer UW Comprehensive Universities, administer the NSSE on a three year cycle, most recently in Spring 2023 with plans to administer again in Spring 2026.

 Previous Administration 2020: